webpack/webpack.js.org/src/content/api/logging.md

   };
   ```

-- if you want to get the logger from webpack as a node api, use
+- if you want to get the logger from webpack as a Node.js API, use

   ```javascript
   const { Logger } = require('webpack/lib/logging/Logger');